yaruopooner/msvc/doc/manual.en.md

     t (recommended)
     Use the CEDET feature.
     It is registered in CEDET project management and semantic is activated.
-    If it is nil, the jump to the include file can not be used.
+    If it is nil, the jump to the include file by semantic can not be used.
 -   `:allow-ac-clang-p`
     t (recommended)
     Use the ac-clang feature.
-    Code completion by libclang and jump to declaration/definition become possible.
+    Code completion by Clang and jump to declaration/definition become possible.
-    If it is nil, the jump becomes unusable, and completion will use semantic as the information source.
+    If it is nil, the jump by Clang becomes unusable, and completion will use semantic as the information source.
 -   `:allow-flymake-p`
     t (recommended)
     Use the flymake feature.